Thank you for reading our post, please rate this article at the end.

 Signs of Choking

 With that said, here are some important signs to look for to tell if someone is choking.
-Some of the signs are obvious, but it might be harder to tell if someone tries to hide what’s going on
+Some of the

 - Gagging: If the other person appears to be gagging and retching, but nothing or drool is coming out, they might be choking.

-- Panic: Generally, if someone exhibits signs of panic, such as a red face, watery eyes, or wide eyes, it might be a sign they’re choking
+- Panic: Generally, if someone exhibits signs of panic, such as a red face, watery eyes, or wide eyes, it might be a sign that they’re choking

 - Silence and inability to talk: Yes, silence can also indicate something is wrong.
 When someone is coughing and making noises, it means the obstruction is urgent, but they’re not in imminent danger.
 On the other hand, if they’re silent and can’t make a noise, it’s a sign of severe choking, and they’re not far from unconsciousness or death.

-What to Do When Someone is Choking: Steps to Take When Someone Stats Choking
+Steps to Take When Someone Starts Choking

-Now that we know how to tell if someone is choking let’s look at what to do if someone starts choking.
+Now that we know how to tell if someone is choking, let’s look at what to do if someone starts choking.

 Step 1